NicoPANW/t-airs/README.md

 ## 🛠️ Prerequisites

-Before you begin, you need a few basic tools installed on your computer:
+Before you begin, you need meet a few requirements:

+1. **Prisma AIRS tenant:** tenant is deplopyed (via software credits)
-1. **Terraform:** Download the engine that builds the cloud infrastructure.
+2. **Terraform:** Download the engine that builds the cloud infrastructure.
-2. **Cloud Authentication:** You must be logged into your target cloud provider via your computer's terminal:
+3. **Cloud Authentication:** You must be logged into your target cloud provider via your computer's terminal:
    * **For AWS:** Install the AWS CLI and run `aws configure`.
    * **For GCP:** Install the Google Cloud SDK and run `gcloud auth application-default login`.
-3. **SSH Key (AWS Only):** You must have an Ed25519 SSH key pair generated on your local machine.
+4. **SSH Key (AWS Only):** You must have an Ed25519 SSH key pair generated on your local machine.
 Terraform will automatically inject this key into the AWS server.
 If you don't have one, generate it by running:
    `ssh-keygen -t ed25519 -f ~/.ssh/id_ed25519 -N ""`

 ### 🤖 AI Runtime (API) specific prerequisites